ElizaKartchner/startup/README.md

 Caddy acts as a gateway to our different services and to host our static web application files.
 Caddy has ACME support built into it by default.
 We used Caddy to request a certificate from Let's Encrypt for you domain name.

+When you rent a web server, it is physically located in a massive data center located in a place like Virginia, Ohio, Dublin, or Tokyo.
+Think of a data center as a very secure, climate controlled, warehouse that has hundreds of thousands of computers sitting in massive racks.

+You can stop your server at any time.
+Don't confuse this with terminating your server which completely destroys it.
+Stopping your server just powers down the device.
+This is nice because you don't have to pay for it while it is stopped.
+However, every time you stop and start your server, it will be assigned a new public IP address.
+It is important to keep the same public IP address so that you, and others, can always browse to the same place.
+More importantly, when you create your domain name, you can assign it to an address that never changes.

+You have two choices in order to keep the same public IP address: One: Never stop your server.
+Two: Assign an elastic IP address to your server so that it keeps the same address even if you stop it.

+## Domain Names
+A domain name is simply a text string that follows a specific naming convention and is listed in a special database called the domain name registry.

+Domain names are broken up into a root domain, with one or more possible subdomain prefixes.
+The root domain is represented by a secondary level domain and a top level domain.
+The top level domain (TLD) represent things like com, edu, or click.
+So a root domain would look something like byu.edu, google.com, or cs260.click.
+The possible list of TLDs is controlled by ICANN, one of the governing boards of the internet.

+Which is the following is a DNS subdomain?
+CS260.cs.byu.edu (the entire thing is the subdomain) The owner of a root domain can create any number of subdomains off the root domain.
+Each subdomain may resolve to a different IP address.
+You can get information about a domain name from the domain name registry using the `whois` console utility.
+Every DNS server in the world references a few special DNS servers that are considered the `authoritative name servers` for associating a domain name with an IP address.

+The DNS database records that facilitate the mapping of domain names to IP addresses come in several flavors.
+The main ones we are concerned with are the `address` (`A`) and the `canonical name` (`CNAME`) records.
+An `A` record is a straight mapping from a domain name to IP address.
+A `CNAME` record maps one domain name to another domain name.
+This acts as a domain name alias.
+You would use a CNAME to do things like map `byu.com` to the same IP address as `byu.edu` so that either one could be used.

+When you enter a domain name into a browser, the browser first checks to see if it has the name already in its cache of names.
+If it does not, it contacts a DNS server and gets the IP address.
+The DNS server also keeps a cache of names.
+If the domain name is not in the cache, it will request the name from an `authoritative name server`.
+If the authority does not know the name then you get an unknown domain name error.
+If the process does resolve, then the browser makes the HTTP connection to the associated IP address.

+As you can see, there is a lot of levels of name caching.
+This is done for performance reasons, but it also can be frustrating when you are trying to update the information associated with your domain name.
+This is where the `time to live` (`TTL`) setting for a domain record comes into play.
+You can set this to be something short like 5 minutes or as long as several days.
+The different caching layers should then honor the TTL and clear their cache after the requested period has passed.

+You can pay to lease an unused domain name for a specific period of time.
+Before the lease expires, you have the right to extend the lease for an additional amount of time.
+The cost to buy the domain varies from something like $3 to $200 a year.
+Buying, or sub-leasing, an existing domain name from a private party can be very expensive, and so you are better off buying something obscure like idigfor.gold (currently available for only $101).
+This is one reason why companies have such strange names these days.

+### Amazon Web Services - Route 53
+Creating a secure (HTTPS) connection to your application is not possible with just an IP address. `Route 53` is the AWS service that handles everything DNS related.
+With Route 53 you can buy a domain name, host your domain on their DNS servers, and create DNS records.
+Now that you own a domain name you can use it to create DNS records that will map domain names to IP addresses (A records) or other domain names (CNAME records).
+For the purposes of this class, you want your root domain name, and any subdomain of your root domain, to map to the IP address of the web server you created previously.
+You will need the public IP address for your server.
+You can get the public IP address by opening the AWS browser console and viewing the details of your server on the EC2 service page.

+The additional `NS` and `SOA` type records that were listed for your domain name are important for working with DNS.
+These records were created automatically for you when you registered your domain name.
+The name server (`NS`) record contains the names of the authoritative name servers that authorize you to place DNS records in this DNS server.
+Those same authoritative name servers are listed with the registrar that you leased your domain name from.
+That way the authoritative name server can verify that the DNS records and the DNS registration match and are authorized to represent the domain name when defining DNS records.
+Otherwise a hacker could just add DNS records and take over your domain name.
+The start of authority (`SOA`) record provides contact information about the owner of this domain name.

 # simon notes html
 It is important to test your files before you deploy them to your production environment.